skills/introduction-to-git/.github/steps/5-step.md

    git commit -m "Add loading of stored high score"
    ```

-1. On `line 316`, insert code to track of the highest score and then commit it.
+1. On `line 316` inside the `updateScore` function, insert code to track of the highest score and then commit it.

    ```js
    // Update high score if current score exceeds it